-OUR #1 RATED BEST 8-STRING ELECTRIC GUITAR
+OUR #1 RATED BEST 8-STRING ELECTRIC GUITAR FOR METAL

 8-string guitars are less common than guitars with 6 or 7 strings; it’s understandable that most people don’t know what they’re used for.
 Some people have the impression that 8 string guitars are best for certain types of music styles.